AurelienVALENTIN/OMERO_walkthrough/README.md

 In the step `omero web config nginx --http "${WEBPORT}" –servername "${WEBSERVER_NAME}" > /opt/omero/web/omero-web/nginx.conf.tmp`, `${WEBPOT}` corresponds to `80` for HTTP or `443` for HTTPS (`443`is recommanded) and `${WEBSERVER_NAME}`corresponds to `localhost`.

-Several errers may occur.
+Several errors may occur.
 For example, if you get:
 ```
 FATAL: Running /usr/local/bin/omero as root can corrupt your directory permissions
 ```